 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 The Company has constituted Corporate Social Responsibility Committee as per Section135 of the Companies Act 2013 read with the Companies(Corporate Social ResponsibilityPolicy) Rules 2014.
 The Company has Corporate Social Responsibility Policy (CSR Policy)elaborating the activities to be undertaken by the company in furtherance and duedischarge of its corporate social responsibility.

 The CSR policy may be accessed on the Company's website at the link:http://www.akshoptifibre.com/corporate-governance.php

 (A) The statement containing particulars of employees as required under Section 197(12)of the Companies Act 2013 read with Rule 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 as amended from time to time forms partof this report.
 In terms of Section 136 of the Companies Act 2013 the same is open forinspection at the Registered Office of your Company.
-Copies of this statement may beobtained by the members by writing to the Company Secretary of your Company.
+None of the employees listed in theAnnexure are related to any Director of the Company.

-(B) The ratio of the remuneration of each director to the median employee'sremuneration and other details in terms of sub-section 12 of Section 197 of the CompaniesAct 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended from time to time are forming part of this report as Annexure-VI.
+(B) The ratio of the remuneration of each director to the median employee'sremuneration and other details in terms of sub-section 12 of Section 197 of the CompaniesAct 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended from time to time are forming part of this report asAnnexure -III.

 CONSOLIDATED FINANCIAL STATEMENTS

-As provided in the Accounting Standard (AS-21) issued by the Institute of Chartered Accountantsof India (ICAI) on consolidated financial statements the consolidated financialstatements are attached which form part of the Annual Report.
+As provided in the Accounting Standard issued by the Institute of Chartered Accountantsof India (ICAI) on consolidated financial statements the consolidated financialstatements are attached which form part of the Annual Report.